C2SM/c2sm.github.io/tasks/index.md

 ### Requirements for Tasks

-Tasks are one-​time assignments that typically involve the development of a new model feature, acceleration/optimization of a model feature, or other technical improvements to a model.
-Tasks are proposed by one or more C2SM members and approved by the C2SM Working Groups (WGs).
+Tasks are one-​time assignments that typically involve the development of a new model feature, acceleration/optimisation of a model feature, or other technical improvements to a model.
+Tasks are proposed by one or more C2SM members and are approved by the C2SM Working Groups (WGs).
 They must be related to our supported [tools](https://c2sm.github.io/tools/) and [models](https://c2sm.github.io/models/).

 ### Overview of current tasks